Ekuation

 Input Parameters

-• Height: Enter your height in centimeters or inches.
-If entering in inches, the calculator will convert to centimeters.
+• Height: Enter your height in cm or ft/in.

-• Activity Level: Select your typical activity level from the dropdown menu, ranging from Sedentary to Extra Active.
+• Activity Level: Select your typical daily activity level to estimate TDEE.

 Steps to Follow